The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 • if he was born in a family with a single parent who is a citizen of the Russian Federation.

-At the same time, it has no legal significance whether the parents/single parent of the child want to issue a Russian passport or completely deny that the child has Russian citizenship - the child has Russian citizenship by virtue of a direct indication of the law, and the absence of a passport does not affect this in any way.
+At the same time, it does not matter legally whether the parents/sole parent want to issue a Russian passport for the child or completely deny the child’s Russian citizenship - the child has Russian citizenship by virtue of the direct instructions of the law, and the absence of a passport does not affect this in any way.

 With different citizenship of the parents and subject to the birth of a child abroad, a child can acquire Russian citizenship at the request of a parent who is a citizen of the Russian Federation (with the consent of the other parent).
 If there is no such consent, the child can obtain Russian citizenship provided that he lives in the Russian Federation.